-Opening on 6 June 2013, Mad about Helsinki is the new exhibition in the main building of Helsinki City Museum at Sofiankatu 4.
+Mad about Helsinki is the new exhibition in the main building of Helsinki City Museum at Sofiankatu 4.

-Mad about Helsinki will provide a unique overview of the city’s history to shed light on the past in a new way.
+The exhibition will provide a unique overview of the city’s history to shed light on the past in a new way.
 The themes of the exhibition partly revolve around special places in the city that are close to the locals’ hearts.
 The entry to the museum is free.

 According to the results of a recent survey made to the locals, the places that are dearest to Helsinki residents include popular historical spots such as Senate Square, Suomenlinna and Kaivopuisto Park, but also many lesser-known areas such as quiet seaside districts, peaceful suburban streets and people’s own homes are important.
 The exhibition presents these favorite places in the context of Helsinki’s past, making these beloved locations even more fascinating by giving them historical depth.